MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

 the changes needs to be updated in the project and the app needs re-submission.
  Also have you been in that situation where you have pushed a spelling mistake to the App Store? `( ◍•ᴗ•◍)`
-There are at least three ways of translating my app that I tried so far.
-Here are solution and their tradeoffs.
+There are at least three ways of translating an app that I tried so far.
+Here are few solution and their tradeoffs.

 1 .
 Custom solution with web service that contains JSON file with translation for "all" platforms needed.

 2 .
 Dynamically translating it with third party services like Crowdin, Azure Translator, Applanga, BartyCrouch.

 3 .
 Importing/exporting .string files into Xcode project manually
--exporting Localization Catalog .xcloc containing good old XLIFF file and sending it to a translator.
+-exporting Localization Catalog .xcloc containing good old XLIFF file and sending it to a translator - human.

 ### Solution 1:
 Custom web service with JSON downloaded on the app launch.